The SQL Dude!

 select @OperationType = 'U'

-select @NewColValue = select NewColValue from inserted
+select @NewColValue = NewColValue from inserted

 end